-I have provided a wide range of services during my career, including individual, couples, and group therapy, career, personality, and neuropsychological assessment, and supervision and consultation to doctoral trainees.
-I have also taught as an adjunct professor at the university level.
-I have worked in seven different universities and am an expert in university mental health.
+My experience spans a range of clinical services, including individual, couples, and group therapy, career, personality, and neuropsychological assessment, and supervision and consultation to doctoral trainees.
+I have also taught as a university professor and am a published author.

 Sleep & Insomnia

 Grief & Loss